 The first thing you need to understand are the terms.
-In fact, what you’re calling a contest may actually be something else.
+In fact, what you’re calling a contest may be something else:

-Prize: A prize is the item that people can enter to win.
+- Prize: A prize is an item that people can enter to win.
 You can have one prize or several.

-Sweepstakes: A sweepstakes is won through random drawing.
+- Sweepstakes: A sweepstake is won through a random drawing.
 Most social media and blogging “contests” are actually sweepstakes.
 In this case, participants submit an entry that then is chosen by random through a drawing.
 Some sweepstakes allow for only one entry, but it is possible to have them with multiple entries.

 The Laws Regarding Online Contests and Sweepstakes